 My flesh and my heart may fail, but God is the strength of my heart and my portion forever.
 (Psalm 73:26)

-Literally the verb is simply fail: “My flesh and my heart fail!”
+Literally the verb is simply fail, not “may fail.”
+This God-besotted psalmist, Asaph, says, “My flesh and my heart fail!”
 I am despondent!
 I am discouraged!
 But then immediately he fires a broadside against his despondency: “But God is the strength of my heart and my portion forever.”

-The psalmist does not yield.
+The psalmist does not yield to discouragement.
 He battles unbelief with counterattack.

 David says the same thing in Psalm 23:2–3, “He leads me beside still waters.
 He restores my soul.”
 The soul of the “man after [God’s] own heart” (1 Samuel 13:14) needs to be restored.
 It was dying of thirst and ready to fall exhausted, but God led the soul to water and gave it life again.

 God has put these testimonies in the Bible so that we might use them to fight the unbelief of despondency.
 And we fight with the blast of faith in God’s promises: “God is the strength of my heart and my portion forever.”
 We preach that to ourselves.
 And we thrust it into Satan’s face.
 And we believe it.